h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

     - File status
     - Date created

 Now that the dataset has been imported let's discover on the next task how Driverless AI allows users to further understand a selected dataset.
+Doing so will allow us further explore the second step of the Driverless AI workflow: visualize data.

 ### Deeper Dive and Resources